Ripped: How the Wired Generation Revolutionized Music

 Kot explains that a reason why young people started the file-sharing trend was because of the inability to connect with pop music that the record companies advertised then.
 Teenagers went to the Internet to find music that they can better relate to.
 This played a role in building the audience of indie bands like Death Cab for Cutie, Bright Eyes, Clap Your Hands, Girl Talk, and Arcade Fire with little or no major label input.
 The music industry is filing lawsuits when it has a history of illegal actions such as Payola and taking advantage of artists; therefore, it is a contender for phony "moral posturing", according to Kot.
 Not making a deal with Napster instead to create a legal music downloading service in 2001 just further damaged the industry because other free music sharing websites were created.
-Kot thinks that keeping up with the way music is consumed in the digital age has not only benefited fans, but also musicians: “In this world, the fringe players could more easily find and build a dedicated audience, and a musical ecosystem encompassing thousands of microcultures began to emerge.”
+Kot thinks that keeping up with the way music is consumed in the digital age has not only benefited fans, but also musicians: "In this world, the fringe players could more easily find and build a dedicated audience, and a musical ecosystem encompassing thousands of microcultures began to emerge."

 It was published on May 19, 2009 by the Scribner imprint of Simon & Schuster.

 The book has received mostly favorable reviews.
-The Boston Globe claims it is “well-researched and highly opinionated,” and that it “captures the exciting immediacy of Internet-spawned music," however pointing out Kot’s siding with illegal downloading does not capture the negative effects it has on other artists.
-The Christian Science Monitor praises Kot’s journalism saying that it’s “even-tempered and provocative, factual, and soulful,” even if the book does not conclude with a solution to the harm caused by file-sharing.
+The Boston Globe claims it is "well-researched and highly opinionated," and that it "captures the exciting immediacy of Internet-spawned music," however pointing out Kot's siding with illegal downloading does not capture the negative effects it has on other artists.
+The Christian Science Monitor praises Kot's journalism saying that it is "even-tempered and provocative, factual, and soulful," even if the book does not conclude with a solution to the harm caused by file-sharing.
 The New York Times critic, Michiko Kakutani, bemoans the narrow viewpoint of Kot, who champions the position of young music fans who are reluctant to pay for all the music they listen to.